Add CSRF Middleware

 };

-// Generates new CSRF tokens.
+// Generates a new CSRF secret.

 export const createCsrfSecret = function () {